baillyjamy/ios-verify/README.md

 #### Camera

-The Info.plist file must contain the field  `NSCameraUsageDescription`
+The Info.plist file may contain the field  `NSCameraUsageDescription`

 To be able to take photos and analyze identification documents, the right to use the camera is required and must be claimed before building the Verify view (swiftui or UIKit).
-The Verify view will fire a `fatalError` if the rights are not acquired when the view is built.
+The Verify view will fire a `warning` if the rights are not acquired when the view is built.

 ```swift
 AVCaptureDevice.requestAccess(